Alcohol Use Disorder

 Those with an anxiety disorder might drink to “calm the nerves,” again taking advantage of the relaxing side effects.
 But it’s a harmful, short-term fix for a more significant problem.
 Self-medicating with alcohol creates a circular relationship and can contribute to a cycle of misuse.

 AUD is both a physical and mental health disorder, requiring a dual approach if severe.
 It’s crucial to invest in treatment that you trust and create a support system that can help you along the way.
+Alcohol use disorder treatment often includes both a medical detox and psychotherapy.

 Medical Detox